radiumlearning/course-testing/README.md

 ## Workflow

 Participants will have to fork this repo in order to publish their own asynchronous material solutions in the form of a PR, each class will have their own separate branches each already created.
 This is meant to be a way to keep track of each student's work and keep the repo tidy and reusable for future lectures.

-e.g.
-For the first lecture, a branch "first-class" should be created with the solutions for the asynchronous material.